shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

      ![A screenshot to copy
 credentials](../media/lab-01/image9.png)

-3. On the Sign into Microsoft Azure tab you will see the login screen, in that enter the following Email/ Username and then click on **Next**.
+3. On the Sign into Microsoft Azure tab, you will see the login screen, in that enter the following Email/ Username and then click on **Next**.

    * Email/Username: <inject key="AzureAdUserEmail"></inject>